IT3038C/IT3038C.github.io/docs/week-12.md

    return render_template("index.html", value=name)
 ```

 Please note the added variable `name` with a value.
-Also notice that we’ve added the `render_template` function, passing the name of our template and a value of the variable.
-Let’s see what we can do with this.
+Also notice that we've added the `render_template` function, passing the name of our template and a value of the variable.
+Let's see what we can do with this.

 From the templates folder, create a file called `index.html`